mowsec/vulnerable-python-contrast/README.md

-# Secure your Python Flask Application with the Contrast Security Agent
+# Secure your Python Flask Application with Contrast Security

 This repository is an example of how to install the Contrast Security Agent in a Python Flask application.